EasyEyes/remote-calibrator/README.md

 .nudgeGaze([options, [callback]])
 ```

-Pop a interface for participant to nudge their gaze to the center of the screen.
+Pop an interface for participant to nudge their gaze to the center of the screen.
 Participants need to click on the crosses at the screen center.
 Optionally, you can visualize the difference between the lastly estimated gaze and the screen center.

 ```js
 /* [options] Default value */